Okowa hails Team Delta for winning 5th NYG – The Sun Nigeria

 Paul Osuyi, Asaba

-Delta State, Governor, Dr. Ifeanyi Okowa, has swiftly congratulated the victorious Team Delta for winning the 5th National Youth Games (NYG) which ended on Tuesday at Ilorin, Kwara State.
+Delta State Governor, Dr. Ifeanyi Okowa, has congratulated the victorious Team Delta for winning the 5th National Youth Games (NYG), which ended yesterday, in Ilorin, Kwara State.

-Team Delta which has being the defending champion since the inception of the games in 2012, had a total medal haul 104, with 41 gold, 32 silver and 31 bronze.
+Team Delta, which has been the defending champion since the inception of the games in 2012, won a total of 104 medals, with 41 gold, 32 silver and 31 bronze.

-Okowa in a statement by his Chief Press Secretary, Olisa Ifeajika, praised the team for doggedness and determination.
+Okowa, in a statement by his Chief Press Secretary, Olisa Ifeajika, praised the team’s doggedness and determination.

 He congratulated the athletes, their handlers and the management of Delta State Sports Commission on the record, which he described as “resounding.”